Scenario planning: Understanding the risks from extreme river flooding

 In 2018, we initiated a multi-year capital program to improve the flood resiliency of Edmonton's water treatment plants.
 These efforts have been extended to critical electrical infrastructure also located in the river valley.

-The Flood Protection Project will provide protection for a 1:200 year flood through investments of $36.9 million, partly supported by $11.4 million in federal and provincial grant funding.
+The Flood Protection Project will provide protection for a 1:500 year flood through investments of $36.9 million, which are further supported by $21 million in federal and provincial grant funding.
 The investments will reduce the risk of catastrophic damage to the water treatment plants and electricity infrastructure during a flood, and enable the facilities to resume potable water treatment as quickly as possible following an extreme flood event.